camille-wilkens/AZ_Capstone/README.md

 Heart failure is a common event caused by Cardiovascular diseases which is the #1 cause of death globally, taking an estimated 17.9 million lives each year (31% of all deaths worlwide).
 This project uses [Heart Failure Clinical Data](https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data) to predict a death event caused by heart failure.
 This dataset contains 12 clinical features for predicting death events based on medical records of 299 patients.

 In this Udacity Azure Machine Learning Nanodegree Capstone project, I created two models: one using Automated ML (denoted as AutoML from now on) and one customized model whose hyperparameters are tuned using HyperDrive.
 I then compared the performance of both the models and deployed the best performing model.
-This project used an [external datasets](https://www.kaggle.com/code/yasserh/titanic-survival-predition-top-ml-algorithms/data) and trained a model using different tools available in the AzureML framework as well as deployinging the model as a web service.
+This project used an [external datasets](https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data) and trained a model using different tools available in the AzureML framework as well as deploying the model as a web service.

 ## Project Workflow
 ![project_workflow](./images/workflow.PNG)